 We are proud members of the Golden Retriever Club of America, the Sandlapper Golden Retriever Club, Tarheel Golden Retriever Club, Atlanta Golden Retriever Club, and Oak Ridge Kennel Club.
-We believe in the GRCA Code of Ethics with all our hearts.
-All of our Golden Retrievers will have the following clearances prior to being added to our breeding program and we require the same from any stud that we choose to carry on our lines with:
+All of our Golden Retrievers will have the following clearances prior to being added to our breeding program, and we require the same from any stud that we choose to carry on our lines with:

 The Four OFA Clearances: